eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

 ## 5. References and further reading

-- A complete sample how to run a test using the Mock-EDC in a Testcontainer can be found [here](../../samples/testing-with-mocked-edc)
+- A complete sample how to run a test using the Mock-Connector in a Testcontainer can be found [here](../../samples/testing-with-mocked-edc)
 - To test compliance with DSP, use the [TCK](https://github.com/eclipse-dataspacetck/cvf)
 - A Mock-IATP runtime is planned for future releases.